filterpaper/filterpaper.github.io/qmk/userspace.md

 {% endraw %}
 ```

-The `matrix.keyboard:` list are names that matches the json files (`planck` and `crkbd` in the example).
+The `matrix.file:` is a list of json files to be built (`planck.json` and `crkbd.json` in the example).
 The workflow will clone QMK firmware and userspace repositories into a container on GitHub to build them.
 The output firmware zip files will be found in the Action tab.
 Credit goes to [@caksoylar](https://github.com/caksoylar) for sharing this workflow.

 # Summary
 Maintaining personal build environment this way will keep code files tidy in one location instead of scattering them all over the QMK source tree.